calico/ap1-lung-paper/README.md

 ### Data and file paths

 The scripts are not organized as an R package; each is a standalone script meant to be run section by section in an R session (or with `Rscript`).
 Nothing is installed from this repository — the packages the scripts depend on are installed from CRAN, Bioconductor, and GitHub.
 The user needs to download raw and processed data from online repositories to run the analyses in this repository.
+Inputs for each script are provided in data deposited at the GEO and are listed at the top of each script.
 The scripts use placeholder paths (e.g. `/path/to/...`).
 To reproduce an analysis, set these to the location of the corresponding data on your system.

 Raw and processed data are deposited at: